-- 144. Plaintiffs Magaña, Martindale, Nagdimon, Perger, and Sim re-allege and incorporate all other factual allegations set forth in this Complaint. - 145.
+- 116. Plaintiffs Magaña, Martindale, Nagdimon, and Perger re-allege and incorporate all other factual allegations set forth in this Complaint. - 117.
 The conduct of Defendants alleged above constitutes an unfair method of competition and unfair or deceptive act or practice in violation of the Consumers Legal Remedies Act, Cal.
 Civ.
-Code § 1750, et seq. ("CLRA"). - 146.
+Code § 1750, et seq. ("CLRA"). - 118.
 Defendants' savings accounts are services as defined by Cal.
 Civ.
 Code § 1761(b).
-The 360 Savings Account Disclosures further refer to CONA's "services," including Electronic Fund Transfer (EFT) "services," a Mobile Deposit "service," and Automatic Clearing House (ACH) External Transfer transactions. - 147.
+The 360 Savings Account Disclosures further refer to CONA's "services," including Electronic Fund Transfer (EFT) "services," a Mobile Deposit "service," and Automatic Clearing House (ACH) External Transfer transactions. - 119.
 Defendants are each persons under Cal.
 Civ.
-Code § 1761(c). - 148.
+Code § 1761(c). - 120.
 Plaintiffs and California Subclass members are consumers under Cal.
 Civ.
-Code § 1761(d). - 149.
+Code § 1761(d). - 121.
 Plaintiffs' use of their savings accounts were transactions under Cal.
 Civ.
-Code § 1761(e). - 150.
-As described above, while engaging in trade or commerce within the State of California during the time period relevant hereto, Defendants:
+Code § 1761(e). - 122.
+As described above, while engaging in trade or commerce within the State of California during the time period relevant hereto, Defendants: - a.
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360

-- a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 151.
+- Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; - c.
+Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and - d.
+Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 123.
 Defendants' conduct constitutes unfair methods of competition and unfair or deceptive acts or practices listed in this subdivision undertaken by any person in a transaction intended to result or that results in the sale or lease of goods or services to any consumer, in violation of the CLRA, as follows: - a.
 Cal.
 Civ.
 Code § 1770(a)(5) ("Representing that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that the person does not have.");